-MINIMUM QUALIFICATIONS: Ph.D. in astronomy, physics, planetary sciences or related fields completed or expected by effective date, and a demonstrated record of research excellence.
-PKU is an equal opportunity employer.
+MINIMUM QUALIFICATIONS: Ph.D. in astronomy, physics, planetary sciences or related fields completed or expected by the effective date, and a demonstrated record of research excellence.
 Candidates of any nationality are encouraged to apply.

 APPLICATION PROCESS: Applicants should submit the following by email to email@example.com: CV, brief summary of research experience, plan of future research, and at least three confidential letters of recommendation.

 DEADLINE: Applications received prior to December 15, 2018, will receive full consideration.

 CONTACT FOR INQUIRIES: